ercdndrs/pokemonautomation.github.io/docs/SetupGuide/ControllerGuide.md

 These joycon controllers support custom colors.
 As wireless controllers, this is useful for determining which device is connected to which Switch when there are multiple setups in the same vicinity.

 As of this writing, the right joycon is primarily used for Pokémon Let's Go Pikachu and Eevee (LGPE).
-While both joycons can be used to play LGPE, we choose right joycon since it has the Home button for soft resets.
+While both joycons can be used to play LGPE, we choose the right joycon since it has the Home button for soft resets.
 No programs use the left joycon.

 ### How to Connect: